7th

 Anton De Pasquale

-Anton De Pasquale is back for a fourth season with Dick Johnson Racing, and means business.
-A victory and pole position regular, can De Pasquale hit the big time in 2024?
+Anton De Pasquale has joined Team 18 after four seasons with Dick Johnson Racing, and means business.
+A victory and pole position regular, can De Pasquale hit the big time in 2025?

 Personal